demidenm/PyReliMRI/docs/similarity_funcs.rst

 The `pairwise_similarity()` function is, for a lack of a better word, a wrapper over the `image_similarity()` function \
 within the similarity module.
 It takes in similar values, except this time instead if `imgfile1` and `imgfile2` \
-it's a list of paths to NifTi images.
+it takes in a list of paths to NifTi images.
 Otherwise, all of the same rules apply as described above.
 To review, \
 the inputs to the `pairwise_similarity()` function are:

-* `nii_filelist`: Which is a list of NII files, (e.g., ["/path/dir/path_to_img1.nii.gz", "/path/dir/path_to_img2.nii.gz", "/path/dir/path_to_img3.nii.gz")
+* `nii_filelist`: A list of Nifti files, (e.g., ["/path/dir/path_to_img1.nii.gz", "/path/dir/path_to_img2.nii.gz", "/path/dir/path_to_img3.nii.gz")
 * `mask`: The mask is optional, but it is the path to the mask (e.g., /path/dir/path_to_img_mask.nii.gz)
-* `thresh`: The threshold is option but highly recommended, the similarity between unthresholded images should usually be one (unless they were thresholded before).
+* `thresh`: The threshold is option but highly for binary estimats, the similarity between unthresholded binary images is sually one (unless they were thresholded before).
 Base the threshold on your input image type.
 For example a beta.nii.gz/cope.nii.gz file would be thresholded using a different interger than zstat.nii.gz
 * `similarity_type`: This the similarity calculation you want returned.
-The options are: 'dice', 'jaccard' or 'tetrachoric'
+The options are: 'dice', 'jaccard', 'tetrachoric' or 'spearman'

 Using the HCP example from above, let's pull add two more images into the mix.
 Let's be wild and add the RIGHT foot and hand images.